 It’s surprising how many people are willing to take the risk of not insuring their trips away.
 It’s not really something that you can afford to play Russian roulette with.

-You might always assume that insurance is mainly for covering cancelled and delayed flights, but the real danger and expense can happen when you have a medical emergency and require treatment in a foreign country – this is where your travel insurance will be worth its weight in gold.
+You might always assume that insurance is mainly for covering canceled and delayed flights, but the real danger and expense can happen when you have a medical emergency and require treatment in a foreign country – this is where your travel insurance will be worth its weight in gold.

 You’re in a new country and experiencing new places and cultures.

-Don’t be afraid to try that strange looking dish – the local food might surprise your taste buds.
+Don’t be afraid to try that strange-looking dish – the local food might surprise your taste buds.